opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ### `distribution`

 Builds our tar and zip archives and our rpm and deb packages.
+There are several flavors of the distributions, with the classifier included in the name of the final deliverable (archive or package):
+ - default (no classifier), the distribution with bundled JDK
+ - `-no-jdk-` - the distribution without bundled JDK/JRE, assumes the JDK/JRE is going to be pre-installed on the target systems
+ - `-jre-` - the distribution bundled with JRE (smaller footprint), supported as experimental feature for some platforms

 ### `libs`